Welcome to my site

 Do you see the design of this little but comforting miracle, that helped me forget my sorrows for a day: I had to come back home from my trip earlier than planned, and they had to realize that there is no bike hire and no bus on Sundays - on my way back home from Portree, alone in the car, I had to cry heavily - it's often so, that I have to cry when something GOOD happens to me.

 Another wonderful miracle happened to my eldest grandson.
 Last year he moved to England - Carina and I helped him to get along when he lost his first job - Carina advised him what to do financially, and somehow he started to go to the Synagoge in Manchester, where he started to learn the Hebrew language and where he met a young lady, called Jessica - they were kindred spirits, became friends and fell in love.
 I wish them all possible happiness in the world - he proposed and they are planning to have a big and joyous Jewish wedding in 2013.
 I thanked my Good Lord for having rescued my grandson.
-They both had a christian upbringing but as grown ups they were interested in Israel and the Jewish faith.
+They both had a Christian upbringing but as grown ups they were interested in Israel and the Jewish faith.
 She was born in Belgium, speaks several languages fluently, studied diplomacy and is all in all beautiful, not only in her looks, but also for her common sense, humour and being herself.
 They were meant for each other - and you see again the design that was made up in heaven.
 In my books I found that they are the best match you can wish for...
 Thank you Good Lord!

 Especially for me it is such a wonderful miracle: When I was very young and I realized what the Germans had done to the Jews, I was ashamed to be German.
 In my family they were all trimmed and trained by Hitler to hate Jews - when I was a kid I didn't know what that was all about - and I must admit, that I don't understand my parents and older sisters up to this day.
 I feel that the love of Dirk and Jessica is a reconsiliation, a comforting outlook to the future...